Associate Professor Susan Carter

 1992 BA in English Literature, University of Auckland

-I teach in the Postgraduate Certificate of Academic Practice and oversee the supervision strand in the CLeaR Lights programme.
-I am available for staff consultation on issues such as supervision, application for teaching awards, or review of teaching.
 I edit and write for an academic blog on doctoral writing, the DoctoralWriting SIG.
 I review journal articles for several Higher Education journals, and am Associate Editor on Higher Education Research Development and Teaching in Higher Education.
+My supervision continues.
+I undertake some freelance work.

 Areas of expertise